 Other benefits of forgiveness

-The benefits that forgiveness have over positive behaviors spans outside of relationships; forgiveness is linked with charity donations, increased volunteerism, and similar altruistic behaviors.
+There are some health benefits of forgiveness as well.
 Forgiveness is beneficial for the heart.
 It is suggested that forgiveness is related to blood pressure, lower heart rate, and stress relief.
 As a result, forgiving can provide long-term benefits to not only your heart but also to your overall health as well.

-As a result, the reduction in negative effects such as the depressive symptoms, strengthened conflict management as well as spirituality.
-Forgiveness also provides a person with stress relief which, in turn, has a significant impact on health overall.
+As a result, the reduction in negative effects such as depressive symptoms strengthened conflict management and spirituality.
+Forgiveness also provides a person with stress relief, which, in turn, significantly impacts health overall.

 The bottom line

-Remember that forgiveness is a process which helps the people to release anger and pain while also feeling less vulnerable and stronger to others.
+Remember that forgiveness is a process that helps people release anger and pain while also feeling less vulnerable and stronger.
 Keep in mind that outrageous behavior doesn’t need to be tolerated, and it also isn’t about agreeing with the other person’s behavior.

 Want to have a happier, healthier marriage?